BLG Logistics: Since 1998

-Structures, shareholders, management
+Structures and shareholders

 Structures

 The BLG Group consists of Bremer Lagerhaus-Gesellschaft -Aktiengesellschaft von 1877- as general partner and BLG Logistics Group AG & Co.
 KG as limited partner.
 The Municipality of Bremen owns 100 percent of the KG.
 It owns a majority (50.4 percent) in Bremer Lagerhaus-Gesellschaft -Aktiengesellschaft von 1877-.
 Several branch subsidiaries and affiliates have operated under the Group umbrella in corporate independence.
-They fall under the three operative divisions Automobile, Contract and Container.Thomas Kuzay: Über der Milliardengrenze.
-BLG Logistics präsentiert Bilanz 2016.
-Weniger Autos umgeschlagen.
-Kreiszeitung, April 6, 2017.
+They fall under the three operative divisions Automobile, Contract and Container.
+The company has almost 100 locations in seven countries (as of June 2025): Germany, China, Poland, Slovenia, South Africa, Ukraine and the United States.

 Shareholders

-The shares of the publicly-listed Bremer Lagerhaus-Gesellschaft -Aktiengesellschaft von 1877- are divided up between:
+The shares of the publicly listed Bremer Lagerhaus-Gesellschaft -Aktiengesellschaft von 1877- are divided up between: